List of Emmerdale characters introduced in 2000: Faith Dingle

 Laura-Jayne Tyler of Inside Soap praised Faith's reintroduction, describing Faith as "a wonderfully wicked addition" and "fun, frivolours and feisty".
 She added, "we're under no illusion that she can also be an evil cow when she wants to be!
 Bring on the episode where we get the nitty-gritty on why her kids hate her so much..."
 In August 2017, Dexter was longlisted for Best Newcomer and Funniest Female at the Inside Soap Awards.
 Both nominations made the shortlist.
 Dexter did not win either of awards.
 She was also nominated for the Best Newcomer accolade at The British Soap Awards 2017, however, she lost out to Coronation Streets Rob Mallard.
+Duncan Lindsay from Metro praised Keith's portrayal of Faith in the 2017 flashback episode, giving the actress a "particular nod" as she was "incredibly loyal to Sally Dexter's portrayal of Faith and seriously looked the part too".

 On 11 May 2022, Emmerdale announced that they would revisit Faith's breast cancer in a storyline that sees her diagnosed with terminal cancer.
 The soap worked with British charity Breast Cancer Now who were appointed to provide guidance on Faith's diagnosis and experience of cancer.
 They also hoped to raise awareness for symptoms of secondary breast cancer to viewers.
 Dexter felt a strong sense of responsibility to portray the storyline accurately as she acknowledged that the disease is more than a storyline for sufferers of cancer; she also felt privileged to be given the topical storyline.
 Emmerdale producer Laura Shaw was excited for Faith to be a prominent character on the soap during the storyline, since she had faith in Dexter's acting ability.
 Shaw noted how despite the "painful and heart wrenching moments" viewers would endure, Faith would also be able to offer "life affirming and positive moments of light in the story" due to the character's upbeat attitude and humour.
 It was later announced that as part of her cancer battle, a special episode would air heavily featuring Faith, Chas and Cain.
 She is told that her chemotherapy is not working and she decides to stop the treatment.
 The episode, which aired in July, explores the impact Faith's terminal diagnosis has on the lives of her children "as they navigate this heartbreaking turn of events".
 This led to Faith's departure from Emmerdale when she decided to end her life on 13 October 2022.
 She died in Cain's arms.
 The character last appeared on screen on 28 October 2022 during her funeral.
+In an unannounced return, Dexter reprised the role for a flashback, which was originally broadcast on 12 November 2025; Dexter called it was "delightful" to return and said that she had been practising an Australian accent in case producers wanted her to play Faith's cousin, who she jokingly called "Hope".